 Living in a Daydream

-Kirstie McNulty is a freelance Fashion Photographer working across the UK, based in Manchester, England working with fashion Brands, TV advertising, portraits and personal projects.
+Kirstie McNulty is a freelance Fashion Photographer working across the UK specialising in photography for fashion brands, TV advertising alongside portraits and personal projects.
 We got in touch with Kirstie to find out more about her editorial and fashion work.
 Read what she had to say:

 Fabrik: We’re so pleased to have you as a Fabrik Hero!
 To begin, we'd love for you to share a bit more about yourself in your own words?